 Milan is a very crowded city, with very little space.
 So when it came time to build a new church, St. Mary Near (or as I translate presso, up against) St. Satirus, the architects needed to be creative.
 St. Satirus… Continue Reading

-Located on the southwestern edge of the historic core of Milan, the Basilica of Saint Ambrose has foundations that go back to one of the Four Doctors of the Roman Catholic Church, St. Ambrose himself.
-That church is long gone,… Continue Reading
+Update: See a church in St. Louis based off architecture such as St. Ambrose’s.
+Located on the southwestern edge of the historic core of Milan, the Basilica of Saint Ambrose has foundations that go back to one of the Four… Continue Reading

 The old walls of Roman Milan came by here, and due to most likely being incorporated into San Maurizio al Monastero Maggiore, this tower and another square one have survived barbarian invasions and the destruction of the original church.
 They… Continue Reading